- Would you like to listen in?

 James: What would be the typical signs you hear from clients that have been trouble for them with their previous supplier?
 So that someone listening to this might recognize some of these signs if they have a supplier that’s not doing the best job for them?

 Gert: Absolutely.
-A typical sign is complete lack of responsiveness, lack of transparency, or a huge time delay in delivering reports when they are asked for them.
+A typical sign is a complete lack of responsiveness, lack of transparency, or a huge time delay in delivering reports when they are asked for them.
 Minimizing touchpoints wherever possible.
 Some clients only deal with sales representatives, but not with SEOs themselves, which is a very big part as well, because the sales rep is not going to be able to answer your detailed specific questions about your site.
 It’s different if you deal with someone who is actually doing the work and analysis themselves.

 Also, whenever there is an agent saying something like, you need to stick with us or you’re going to lose rankings, or you need to accept that we are not sharing our secret formula on how we get you ranked.
 They are definitely also not going to share anything when you drop in rankings.
-So I would definitely look for a hundred percent transparency and also willingness to help you with your ongoing business goals, and leverage some parts of your niche or some opportunities in your niche that might present themselves that are not exactly only SEO-related.
+So I would definitely look for a hundred percent transparency and am also willing to help you with your ongoing business goals, and leverage some parts of your niche or some opportunities in your niche that might present themselves that are not exactly only SEO-related.

 So we had, for example, a client pointed out to us that one of their competitors went broke and we were able to purchase that competitor’s domain, create an entirely new website.
 And this has been a six-figure business since then, just as a side project from the SEO.
 And this really came out from the conversations we maintain with clients where they tell us a little bit about their niche.
 One of my first questions on the call is usually, what’s going on in your niche?
 We now have the coronavirus going on, how is it affecting you?
 What about your competitors? etc. So from these conversations, there is a lot of value you can get out of it.
 And imagine, if one comment produces a six-figure business just as a side hustle of what you actually want to do, you can see that’s definitely worth it.